Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 #### (2) (Not recommended) Configure hardware clock for Localtime

-The only reason to ever do this, is if we are in a dualboot configuration and there is already an OS managing time and DST switching while storing the RTC time in localtime, such as Windows.
+The only reason to ever do this, is if the system is in a dualboot configuration and there is already an OS managing time and DST switching while storing the RTC time in localtime, such as Windows.
 But even so, it would be preferable to force Windows to use UTC, rather than forcing Linux to localtime.
 To do this, just install the Meinberg NTP Software.

-With this said, keep in mind that we still have to logon in Windows at least two times a year (in Spring and Autumn) when DST kicks i.n
+If you still want to force Linux use localtime, keep in mind that the OS managing time needs to be initialized to update the RTC clock at least two times a year (in Spring and Autumn) when DST kicks in.

 <pre>
 timedatectl set-local-rtc true